Minority MBA Association

 Hispanic Heritage Month: We will host a few different events to celebrate Hispanic Heritage.
 Get ready to learn more about the Hispanic culture and traditions!

 Black History Month: February events will highlight the significance of Black History.
 Fellow classmates will be invited to reflect on the importance of celebrating the journey and achievements of the African American race over the past several decades.

 Tailgates and Bowling Nights: There is much fun to be had this year!
 Social events are a great way to build relationships with other students, as well as to network with alums.

-Shanel currently works as a Graduate Assistant for the Diversity Enhancement Programs office, and is a member of the Marketing Association, the Women’s MBA Association, and the Minority MBA Association, and is concentrating in Marketing, Finance and Strategic Leadership.
+Justin currently works as a Graduate Assistant for the Diversity Enhancement Programs office, and is a member of the Supply Chain Association, and Minority MBA Association.

 Obinna Nnabuihe, VP of Marketing & Student Affairs